What You Need to Know About Supply Chain Manager

 - Forecast material costs or develop standard cost lists.

-Supply Chain Managers state the following job skills are important in their day-to-day work.
+When polled, Supply Chain Managers say the following skills are most frequently used in their jobs:

 Time Management: Managing one’s own time and the time of others.